benswift/clojure-processing-sketch-example/README.md

 The process is:

-1. from Processing (either in the IDE or using the `processing-java` command-line tool) export the sketch
+1. from Processing (either in the IDE or using the `processing-java` command-line tool) export the sketches in the processing directory

-2. locate the jar files inside the application.macosx/<SketchName>.app/Contents/Java/ directory
+2. locate the jar files inside the application.macosx/<SketchName>.app/Contents/Java/ directory for each sketch

 3. using `lein localrepo` (or possibly the `mvn` CLI) install these jar files using comp1720 as the artifact-id and 0.0.0-SNAPSHOT as